aaronbloomfield/pdr/tutorials/05-make/index.md

 If we set up our CXX macro to include the C++ flags macro (i.e., `CXX = clang++ $(CXXFLAGS)` at the top of the Makefile), then we do not need to include CXXFLAGS in the above line.
 Otherwise, we will want to replace that line with, `$(CXX) $(CXXFLAGS) $(DEBUG) $(OFILES) -o pizza`.
 This will allow any clang++ compiler options to be included also.

-What happens when make is run is that it knows it has to create eight .o files (pizza.o, toppings.o, etc.).
-In order to do so, it looks at the suffix rule, which tells make how to create a .o file from a similarly named .cpp file.  make will then create the final executable, and the print out the 'pizza is hot and ready' line.
+What happens when make is run is that it knows it has to create eight .o files (pizza.o, toppings.o, etc.), and looks at the various .o rules to figure out how to do that.
+After that, make will then create the final executable, and the print out the 'pizza is hot and ready' line.
 Note that 'echo' is a print command -- it just prints out what is on the rest of the line.
 If you are going to use punctuation, it is best to put it in quotes (many characters have special meanings, such as !).

 ### More on rules and targets ###